 Centuries ago, when settlement was permitted by the Dutch, Paarden Baai (Horses Bay) in Oranjestad became an intermediate harbor for trade between Curaçao and Venezuela.
 For protection against pirates and enemies, Fort Zoutman was built in 1798.
-The fort, named after Dutch Rear Admiral Johan Arnold Zoutman who never stepped foot on Aruba but defeated the English in the North Sea, did ward off an English attack in 1799.
-The Willem III Tower was built in 1868 and first lit on King Willem III’s birthday; it served as both a lighthouse and public clock tower.
-After 95 years, the light in the tower was extinguished and the tower was then used as a public clock tower.
+The Willem III Tower was built in 1868 and served first as a lighthouse.
+In 1963, after 95 years, the light in the tower was extinguished and the tower was then used as a public clock tower.

 If you want to know more about the island’s history, the museum is open from Monday to Friday from 9:00am to 6:00pm and on Saturdays from 10:00am to 6:00pm.
 The entrance fee is $5.